jarkkokovala/distsys19/project1/documentation/measurements.md

 ``` $ tc qdisc del dev lo root```

+## Instrumentation

+For measuring system performance a small piece of instrumentation code was added to the client and nameNode.
+The system was timed at following points:
+1) client sends message to filenode,
+2) name node receives file list update request.

 ## What is the average time for sending 50 messages between two nodes (random payload)?

+For this measurement the client sent 50 file upload requests to the dfs.
+The random payload was generated with the python3 lorem library.

 ## Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?